View Edward Kucsmas's Obituary on https://www.buckscountycouriertimes.com/ and share memories

 He was an avid bowler and fan of the Pittsburgh Steelers.

 Edward was a volunteer Park Ranger at Catalina State Park in Arizona.
-He was previously employed at Hughes Aircraft as Quality Control Engineer.
+He was retired from Hughes Aircraft as Quality Control Engineer.
 He also served in the U.S. Marine Corps.

 All services will be held privately at the family's request.